theogf/AugmentedGaussianProcesses.jl/README.md

 AugmentedGaussianProcesses.jl is a Julia package in development for **Data Augmented Sparse Gaussian Processes**.
 It contains a collection of models for different **gaussian and non-gaussian likelihoods**, which are transformed via data augmentation into **conditionally conjugate likelihood** allowing for **extremely fast inference** via block coordinate updates.
 There are also more options to use more traditional **variational inference** via quadrature or Monte Carlo integration.

+The theory for the augmentation is given in the following paper : [Automated Augmented Conjugate Inference for Non-conjugate Gaussian Process Models](https://arxiv.org/abs/2002.11451)

 ### You can also use the package in Python via [PyJulia](https://github.com/JuliaPy/pyjulia)!

 # Packages models :